zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/credentials/credentials.md

 ## Introduction
 In this lab, you will be:
-  * Creating an authentication token for your Oracle Cloud Infrastructure (OCI) user profile.
+  * Creating an authentication token for your Oracle Cloud Infrastructure (Oracle Cloud Infrastructure) user profile.
   * Creating an object storage bucket.
-  * Logging into your migration target autonomous database and creating the credential file you will need to connect to your OCI user.
+  * Logging into your migration target autonomous database and creating the credential file you will need to connect to your Oracle Cloud Infrastructure user.
   * Creating movedata\_user in the autonomous database.

 Estimate Lab Time: 15 minutes